aimms/documentation/webui/text-widget.rst

 Creating links
 ++++++++++++++

+In a Text Widget it is possible to add links to internal pages or to external URL pages.

 To create a link within a text widget, select the part of the text or an image you want to make a link out of and press the ‘Link’ |link-button| button.

-For creating a link to another page within your WebUI app, type ‘/[AIMMS project name]/[Page name]’ (for example '/Text App/Welcome Page', if you want to link to a page named 'Welcome Page' inside an app called 'Text App') into the box that pops up and click ‘Done’.
-If you want to create a link to an external page, simply paste the external page’s URL into the box.
+For creating a link to another (internal) page within your WebUI app, type ‘/[AIMMS project name]/[Page name]’ (for example '/Text App/Welcome Page', if you want to link to a page named 'Welcome Page' inside an app called 'Text App') into the box that pops up and click ‘Done’.

+If you want to create a link to an external URL page, simply paste the external page’s URL into the box.

 To change or remove a link, move your cursor to the left or right of the link and follow the menu that pops up.

 Lastly, to exit the text widget's editing mode, click the |exit-button| in the top right of the text box.